adamgulyas/adamgulyas/README.md

 # Hello! &nbsp;👋

 I'm Adam, a Software Engineer at Morningstar in Toronto.
-To learn more about me, check out [my website](https://adamgulyas.com) or [LinkedIn](https://linkedin.com/in/adamgulyas).
+Check out [my website](https://adamgulyas.com) or [LinkedIn](https://linkedin.com/in/adamgulyas) to learn more.

 ## Technologies & Tools &nbsp;🧰